-The university is moving ahead with a project to construct a new 2,400-bed, four-building graduate student residential complex and has begun the formal application process to seek the necessary approvals from Santa Clara County.
-The anticipated site of the new complex runs along Campus Drive and Serra Street between Thoburn Ct. and Blackwelder Ct.
+The university is beginning a project to construct a new 2,400-bed, four-building graduate student residential complex.
+The site of the new complex runs along Campus Drive and Serra Street between Thoburn Ct. and Blackwelder Ct.
 Work is expected to begin Spring Quarter 2017 with a planned opening Autumn Quarter 2020 to 2021.
-For more information on the proposed new graduate student housing in Escondido Village, click here.
+For more information on the new graduate student housing in Escondido Village, click here.

 Changes to Graduate Housing Assignment Policies

 Providing on-campus housing for graduate students is a vital component of graduate education at Stanford, fostering academic success and wellbeing.
-The university has built over 2,400 new graduate housing spaces over the last 20 years and has plans to build another 2,000 spaces on campus by 2019.
+The university has built over 2,400 new graduate housing spaces over the last 20 years and has plans to build another 2,000 spaces on campus by 2020.
 Despite these efforts, the local housing market has driven the demand from new and continuing graduate students well beyond our current supply.
-Until this new housing is completed, the university feels it is important to adopt interim measures to address the graduate student housing shortage by revising housing assignment renewal and priority policies for graduate students living in university-subsidized housing on and off campus.
+Until this new housing is completed, the university feels it is important to adopt interim measures to address the graduate student housing shortage by revising housing assignment renewal and priority policies for graduate students living in university-subsidized housing, both on and off campus.
 These changes were partially implemented for the 2016-17 Lottery and will be fully implemented for the 2017-18 Lottery.

-In the past, a graduate student’s ability to renew housing after the first year depended upon whether they were assigned a renewable space or non-renewable space in the Lottery.
-Moving forward, a student's degree program will be the guide for housing priority and will determine whether or not a student can renew.
+A student's degree program is the guide for housing priority and will determine whether or not a student can renew.

-In 2017-18, master's students will continue to be guaranteed housing for the first year in their program.
-Beyond the first year, they have no priority for subsidized housing.
+Master's students will be guaranteed housing for the first year in a Stanford graduate program.
 They are eligible to apply for the housing Lottery for one additional year beyond the first-year guarantee and will have low assignment priority.
 This would also apply to master's students who have never lived in subsidized housing (on or off campus).

-Master's students moving into a PhD program by the Lottery deadline will receive additional years of housing priority that is commensurate with their degree program.
+Master's students admitted into a PhD program by the May Lottery deadline will receive additional years of housing priority that is commensurate with their degree program.

-Beginning in 2016-17, the number of priority years that doctoral (PhD, DMA and JSD) and professional (MD and JD) students receive will depend on their degree program.
+The number of priority years that doctoral (PhD, DMA, and JSD) and professional (MD and JD) students receive depends on their degree program.

-PhD, DMA, and JSD students will continue to have six years of housing priority.
-They will be guaranteed their first year of housing and then can renew in place for five additional years.
-If they do not wish to renew in place, they may participate in the Lottery to apply for a new assignment with a limited priority.
+PhD, DMA, and JSD students have six years of housing priority.
+They are guaranteed their first year of housing and then can renew in place for five additional years.
+If they do not wish to renew in place, they may participate in the Lottery to apply for a new assignment with medium priority.

-MD students will have four years of housing priority.
+MD students have four years of housing priority.
 They are guaranteed their first year of housing and then can renew in place for three additional years.
-If they do not wish to renew in place, they may participate in the Lottery with a limited priority.
+If they do not wish to renew in place, they may participate in the Lottery with medium priority.

 JD students have three years of housing priority.
 They are guaranteed their first year of housing and then can renew in place for two additional years.
-If they do not wish to renew in place, they may participate in the Lottery with a limited priority.
+If they do not wish to renew in place, they may participate in the Lottery with medium priority.

 Doctoral students may leave the housing system for the express purpose of conducting research that requires relocation to a distant region for an extended period of time (two quarters or more).
 Students are required to adhere to housing eligibility guidelines and provide formal notice from their respective school prior to leaving to begin the research.
 These students may apply in the Lottery to return to housing and will be assigned with priority after new students.
-Students conducting research for just the summer should renew their contracts to have an option to sublicense their space if they live on-campus.
+Students conducting research for just the summer should renew their contracts to have the option of sublicensing their space if they live on-campus.

 Dual and second degree programs